-All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report)

-• The components ALC_FLR.1 augmented for this TOE evaluation.
+- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC DVS.2 and AVA VAN.5 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0782-2012, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on several minor improvements of the Libraries RSA and EC.
+As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0829-2012, re-use of specific evaluation tasks was possible.
+The changes are related to Security Guidelines.